Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 The CDC reports, “you can help prevent stroke by making healthy lifestyle choices.”

-The following five prevention strategies can help minimize the risk factors of having a second stroke.
+While there’s no way to guarantee that someone won’t experience a second stroke, the following five prevention strategies can help minimize the risk factors.
 Please discuss prevention strategies with your physician first before making any lifestyle shifts.

 1. Incorporate a Regular Exercise Routine